zero01101/openOutpaint/README.md

 ## known bugs :(

-- generated images display +1px on x/y during approve/reject state, doesn't affect output, just annoying
+- generated images display +1px on x/y during approve/reject state, doesn't affect output, just annoying - less obvious now with checkerboard background
 - ~~erase mask is like entirely broken~~
 - ~~odd-numbered scale factors don't snap correctly~~
 - ~~arbitrary "pasted" images require clicking twice to place them and i _don't know why_ [(yes i do)](#terrible), just getting them to be arbitrarily placable was a giant pain because i'm not got the smarts~~
-- selecting an aribtrary image by double-clicking it in the file picker can sometimes trigger a dream request that errors out if your file picker is "above" the canvas; i tried to alleviate that by temporarily removing the mouse(move/down/up) handlers for the canvas context on selection of a file, but i'm POSITIVE it's an improper solution and not quite sure if it's even fully effective
+- ~~selecting an aribtrary image by double-clicking it in the file picker can sometimes trigger a dream request that errors out if your file picker is "above" the canvas; i tried to alleviate that by temporarily removing the mouse(move/down/up) handlers for the canvas context on selection of a file, but i'm POSITIVE it's an improper solution and not quite sure if it's even fully effective~~ [fixed via pr 49](<(https://github.com/zero01101/openOutpaint/pull/49)>)
 - not sure if "bug" since it occurs in stable diffusion and not openOutpaint, but auto txt2img HRfix + odd number scale factors returns an "Exception in ASGI application" in SD console output; for example using scale factor of 9 results in "RuntimeError: Sizes of tensors must match except in dimension 1.
 Expected size 10 but got size 9 for tensor number 1 in the list."
 - if you request a dream beyond the left border of the canvas you can kinda end up in a softlock state